iokiwi/jsd-bulk-customer-upload/README.md

 docker-compose up
 ```

-This will start a server on http://localhost:8080.
-You will need to apply a trial license and setup the instance.
+This will start a server on http://localhost:8080/jira.
+You will need to apply a trial license (for free) and setup the instance.
 Change the image tag to arget different versions of jira service desk.

 Alternatively, you could use the atlassian [SDK](https://developer.atlassian.com/server/framework/atlassian-sdk/)